FAQs

 So now I’m hooked on this handy device.
 Now, I’m looking forward to taking a walk.
 I’ll be standing up straight, and looking ahead to where I want to go!

-Does The Cane work For someone with CRPS
+Will The 3rd foot Cane work For Someone With CRPS

 Reviewed in the United States on June 9, 2022